venkatsriram/gettingandcleaning/README.md

 ### Human Activity Recognition using Smartphones Data Analysis
-The **gettingandcleaning** repository contains the below files exepcted by the project.
+The **gettingandcleaning** repository contains the below files expected by the project.

 File Name|Description
 ---------|-----------